Wellness for the People: The Paradise Edition

 Posted on April 28 2020

-I met Jazz and Angie through their Wellness for the People activation with Bloom & Plume Coffee, one of the best coffee spots in Los Angeles.
+I met Jazz and Angie through their Wellness for the People activation with Bloom & Plume Coffee, one of my fave coffee spots in Los Angeles.
 I've always seen their postings for community events but was never able to attend because of whatever work/scheduling conflict I had at the time.
-Really early on into quarantine while we were still figuring out how this was going to work in our apartment, I decided to zone out and click a Zoom link without reading.
-I ended up in a 9 person video chat.
-Even typing that out in this post seems weird to me because up until that point it’s not something I could picture myself ever doing.
+Really early on into quarantine while Jaim and I were still figuring out the logistics of how we were both going to exist in our apartment, I decided to RSVP to Wellness for the People.
+I clicked the Zoom link without really reading or knowing what I was getting into.
+I had never used Zoom before and I kind of assumed it would just be like watching a video.
+I ended up in a 9 person video chat — a virtual room full of strangers.
+Even typing that out in this post seems weird to me because until that point it’s not something I could picture myself doing.
 But I did.
 I joined.
-I didn't have time to think about anything.
 Here I am in this virtual room with my face showing and I can see other faces that I didn't recognize.
-I, of course overthought the entire thing and created a scenario in my head where quarantine is over, I’m at the coffee shop and someone recognizes me as the dude who stormed out of the virtual Wellness chat.
+I could picture myself, post quarantine being at the coffee shop and someone recognizes me as the dude who stormed out of the virtual Wellness chat.

-Paralyzed with tension and vulnerability I gave in and just went with it.
+Almost paralyzed with vulnerability I decided to relax and just went with it.
 I introduced myself, followed the intro prompts and there I was… on a group therapy Zoom call.
-Not ten minutes into it during the warm up breathing exercise, I just started sobbing.
+Not ten minutes into it during the warm up breathing exercise I was not only comfortable but surprisingly relaxed.
+I just started sobbing.
 I stepped out of the frame for a second to get a tissue.
-I could recognize instantly this release was the anxiety and pressure I'd been feeling the last few weeks and I clearly had to get it out.
+I could recognize instantly this release was the anxiety and pressure I'd been feeling the last few weeks and clearly had to get it out.
+I came back and was looking at everyone in the chat like wow, these are my people right now and I was grateful to be with them.

 I finished the session and from there I was hooked.
 I was hooked on the idea, I was hooked on the feeling, and most importantly I was hooked on the people.
 Jazz and Angie provide effortlessly a comfortability that welcomes you in and makes you feel like you're supposed to be here.
 The session is smooth and organized.
 They're real people — like human beings — it’s refreshing.
+They speak with you and not at you.
 As I’ve learned from my continued work with them, Jazz and Angie possess an incredible gift of creating community.
 They have a very specific-to-them way of creating an actual space where there isn’t one, and making you feel welcomed and at ease.
 After meeting them for one hour I honestly felt like I could tell either of them anything.
-Aside from all that shit they're cute as fuck.
+Aside from all that they're cute as fuck.

 After my first sesh, I felt like it would be a disservice for me to keep this to myself.
 I texted all of my friends almost immediately after.
 From there I began working with them on a few sessions with my staff which led to the idea of: The Paradise Edition.